How to Build a Sales Pipeline for Your SaaS Product

 Set Goals to Keep the Pipeline Flowing

-Firstly, you should identify the activities that you need to do regularly to keep your sales pipeline flowing.
+Firstly, identify the activities you need to do regularly to keep your pipeline flowing.
+For example, how many new leads will you qualify every day?
+How many meetings will you schedule?

 Secondly, you should have a clear next action for every lead and prospect in your pipeline.
+If a lead or prospect doesn't have a next action, then there's a risk that they will be forgotten.

 Don't Put Sales and Marketing in Silos